Bethel, Alaska

 Bethel (Mamterilleq) is a city in the U.S. state of Alaska, located on the Kuskokwim River approximately 50 mi from where the river flows into Kuskokwim Bay.
-It is the largest community in western Alaska and in the Unorganized Borough and the eighth-largest in the state.
+It is the largest community in western Alaska and in the Unorganized Borough, as well as the eighth-largest in the state.
 Bethel has a population of 6,325 as of the 2020 census, up from 6,080 in 2010.

 Annual events in Bethel include the Kuskokwim 300 dogsled race; Camai, a Yup'ik dance festival held each spring; and the Bethel Fair held in August.